Title: The Dangerous Narrative of the “War on Cartels”

 Building a New Wall

-In 2016, the US-Mexico border became a matter of foremost national interest.
-Former president Donald Trump ran his 2016 campaign around the purported need to build a “big beautiful wall” to prevent the illegal entry of people and drugs from Mexico into the United States.
-He built a key pillar of the “America First” movement around a political narrative focused on demonizing undocumented immigration, strengthening border security, and suppressing drug trafficking.
-The campaign galvanized xenophobic prejudices among voters.
-According to recent polls, unauthorized immigration is causing great consternation among Republicans.
+In 2016, the U.S.-Mexico border became a matter of foremost national interest.
+Former president Donald Trump ran his 2016 campaign around the purported need to build a wall to prevent the illegal entry of people and drugs from Mexico into the United States.
+He built a key pillar of the “America First” movement around a political narrative focused on controlling undocumented immigration, strengthening border security, and suppressing drug trafficking.
+Republicans have attributed the immigration and drug “crises” to weak border enforcement, Mexico’s shortcomings, and the existence of a Mexican narco-state.
+However, this narrative is misleading.
+As a result, the U.S. government’s proposed solutions to the fentanyl crisis have been incomplete and unsuccessful.

 Failures of the Current Approach

-Throughout its drug war, the United States has extended its anti-crime agenda abroad through the Drug Enforcement Administration (DEA) and other US law enforcement agencies.
-US authorities have engaged in anti-narcotics or security cooperation programs with other countries, such as Plan Colombia, the Merida Initiative, and the Central America Regional Security Initiative (CARSI).
-While this approach has strengthened US law enforcement’s intelligence gathering in the Americas, the drug problem has not been solved.
+While this approach has strengthened U.S. law enforcement’s intelligence gathering in the Americas, the drug problem has not been solved.
 Over the past three years, the number of deaths from drug overdoses in the United States has exceeded 300,000.
 In fact, in 2022, drug overdose deaths in the United States reached an all-time high at 110,000.
 The United States is experiencing a fentanyl crisis or, more generally, an epidemic of opioids and synthetic drugs.
-Thus, efforts to control the US drug problem by declaring a “war on drugs” and militarizing immigration have failed.
+Thus, efforts to control the U.S. drug problem by declaring a “war on drugs” and militarizing immigration have failed.

-US Misconceptions About the Drug Trade and a “War On Cartels”
+U.S. Misconceptions About the Drug Trade and a “War On Cartels”

 Pharma companies have facilitated the drug crisis by actively promoting opioids and a variety of painkillers as well as lobbying against legislation that would reduce opioid use.
 Purdue Pharma, the creator of OxyContin, owned by the Sackler family, is an emblematic case in the creation of the opioid epidemic.
 To market OxyContin, Purdue Pharma attempted to change doctors’ prescription habits and paid them to argue that concerns about opioid addiction were misguided.
 Thus, the drug crisis cannot be understood without considering the role of American pharmaceutical companies.

-US political rhetoric on the war on cartels insists that a resolution to the ongoing drug crisis can only come from a successful crackdown on Mexican cartels.
-Many, particularly members of the Republican Party, have tried to mark them as foreign terrorist organizations.
-Other US lawmakers have introduced bills to fight the cartels directly.
-One extreme proposal, drafted by Dan Crenshaw (R., Texas) and Mike Waltz (R., Florida), is the formal declaration of a “war on the cartels”–meaning the military would be authorized to drop bombs on cartel targets.
+U.S. political rhetoric on the war on cartels insists that a resolution to the ongoing drug crisis can only come from a successful crackdown on Mexican cartels.
+Many have tried to mark them as foreign terrorist organizations.
+Other U.S. lawmakers have introduced bills to fight the cartels directly.
+One proposal, drafted by Dan Crenshaw (R., Texas) and Mike Waltz (R., Florida), is the formal declaration of a “war on the cartels”–meaning the military would be authorized to drop bombs on cartel targets.
+Nikki Haley also stated that “when it comes to the cartels . . .
+You tell the Mexican president, either you do it or we do it . . .
+We can do that by putting special ops in [Mexico] . . . just like we dealt with ISIS.”
+Thus, prominent politicians increasingly support military escalation against Mexican cartels.

 Consequences of These Misconceptions